Kahlua Kicker Cake Layers:

 Mix chunks of room-temperature butter slowly into the dry mix, on a low speed.
 Continue to mix until no large chunks of butter remain, and the mixture becomes crumbly.

-Pour in egg whites, and mix on low until just incorporated.
-Mix the coffee creamer into the buttermilk and pour the mixture into the dry ingredients in two installments, on a low speed.
+Pour in eggs, and mix on low until just incorporated.
+Mix the coffee creamer and espresso granules into the buttermilk and pour the mixture into the dry ingredients in two installments, on a low speed.
 Add in oil, and mix at a low speed until fully incorporated.
 Scrape down the sides of the bowl with a spatula, then beat on medium speed for about 30 seconds.

 Divide batter evenly between the prepared cake pans (I find a kitchen scale helpful for this part).
 This guarantees your layers will bake to be the same height.